A new global study finds several new categories of human jobs emerging, requiring skills and training that will take many companies by surprise.

 So, for instance, if an expert recruiting system has identified the best candidate for a research and development job, the analyst using LIME could identify the variables that led to that conclusion (such as education and deep expertise in a particular, narrow field) as well as the evidence against it (such as inexperience in working on collaborative teams).
 Using such techniques, the forensics analyst can explain why someone was hired or passed over for promotion.
 In other situations, the analyst can help demystify why an AI-driven manufacturing process was halted or why a marketing campaign targeted only a subset of consumers.

-The final category of new jobs our research identified will help ensure that AI systems are operating as designed — and that unintended consequences are addressed with the appropriate urgency.
+The final category of new jobs our research identified — sustainers — will help ensure that AI systems are operating as designed and that unintended consequences are addressed with the appropriate urgency.
 In our survey, we found that less than one-third of companies have a high degree of confidence in the fairness and auditability of their AI systems, and less than half have similar confidence in the safety of those systems.
 Clearly, those statistics indicate fundamental issues that need to be resolved for the continued usage of AI technologies, and that’s where sustainers will play a crucial role.

 One of the most important functions will be the ethics compliance manager.
 Individuals in this role will act as a kind of watchdog and ombudsman for upholding norms of human values and morals — intervening if, for example, an AI system for credit approval was discriminating against people in certain professions or specific geographic areas.
 Other biases might be subtler — for example, a search algorithm that responds with images of only white women when someone queries “loving grandmother.”
 The ethics compliance manager could work with an algorithm forensics analyst to uncover the underlying reasons for such results and then implement the appropriate fixes.

 In the future, AI may become more self-governing.
-Mark O. Riedl and Brent Harrison, researchers at the School of Interactive Computing at Georgia Institute of Technology, have developed an AI prototype named Quixote that can learn about ethics by reading simple stories.
+Mark O. Riedl and Brent Harrison, researchers at the School of Interactive Computing at Georgia Institute of Technology, have developed an AI prototype named Quixote, which can learn about ethics by reading simple stories.
 According to Riedl and Harrison, the system is able to “reverse engineer” human values through stories about how humans interact with one another.
-Quixote has learned, for instance, why stealing would not be a good idea and that striving for efficiency is fine except when it conflicts with other important considerations.
+Quixote has learned, for instance, why stealing is not a good idea and that striving for efficiency is fine except when it conflicts with other important considerations.
 But even given such innovations, human ethics compliance managers will play a critical role in monitoring and helping to ensure the proper operation of advanced systems.

 The types of jobs we describe here are unprecedented and will be required at scale across industries.
 (For additional examples, see “Representative Roles Created by AI.”)
 This shift will put a huge amount of pressure on organizations’ training and development operations.
 It may also lead us to question many assumptions we have made about traditional educational requirements for professional roles.